friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 }
 {% endhighlight %}

-We see the code is much shorter, mostly because we're not repeating ourselves so much, and we have the additional benefit of stronger compile-time guarantees that our code is not broken, making it easier (in at least the "Correctness" dimension) to reuse our helper methods when we inevitably extend this API six months from now.
+We see the code is much shorter, mostly because we're not repeating ourselves so much, and we have the additional benefit of stronger compile-time guarantees that our code is not broken, making it easier (in at least the _Correctness_ dimension) to reuse our helper methods when we inevitably extend this API six months from now.
 Also, we handle failures at the point of failure, instead of some far-off place in our code, which in this case I feel is a benefit but does admittedly lead to tighter coupling.
 (We could regain flexibility by refactoring our methods so that the caller supplies `Response` values to use for the various failure cases.
-E.g., give `getResource` an additional argument to use in case of failure.)
+E.g., pass `noResource(path)` in as an argument to `getResource`.)

 ## Using Eithers

 Writing in continuation-passing style makes it easier to reuse our helper methods in the following sense: We have rigged their signatures so that there's no way for us to forget to handle failures.
 However, passing around continuations can be a bit awkward, putting an extra burden on us at the call site.
 In that sense, these helper methods are a little bit harder to reuse.
-Continuation-passing style happens to be one of the strongest, most-versatile tools in a programmer's toolbox.
+Continuation-passing style happens to be one of the most-versatile tools in a programmer's toolbox.
 Using them merely for error handling is kind of like swatting a fly with a wrecking ball.

 The `Either` class provides an abstraction that is a little more focused in its scope, making it easier to use.
 The `Either` class provides short-circuit, pass-through semantics much like `throw`/`catch` does, but `Either` has the advantage of being a concrete data structure, representing the control flow as a first-class value.

-That was a bit long-winded, so let's take a first-hand look at how `Either` achieves short-circuit, pass-through logic (simplified for the purposes of this post).
+That was a bit long-winded, so let's take a look at how `Either` achieves short-circuit, pass-through logic.
+(The implementation is simplified for the purposes of this post.)

 {% highlight scala %}
 sealed trait Either[E,A] {
-  def map[B](f: A=>B): Either[E,B] = mapEither(this, f)
+  def map[B](f: A => B): Either[E,B] = mapEither(this,f)
-  def flatMap[B](f: A=>Either[E,B]): Either[E,B] = bindEither(this, f)
+  def flatMap[B](f: A => Either[E,B]): Either[E,B] = bindEither(this,f)
 }

 final case class Left[E,A](leftValue: E) extends Either[E,A] final case class Right[E,A](rightValue: A) extends Either[E,A]

-def mapEither[E,A,B](ea: Either[E,A], f: A=>B): Either[E,B] =
+def mapEither[E,A,B](ea: Either[E,A], f: A => B): Either[E,B] =
   ea match {
     case Left(e) => Left(e) // if left, ignore f and pass through
     case Right(a) => Right(f(a)) // if right, apply f and wrap result
   }

-def bindEither[E,A,B](ea: Either[E,A], f: A=>Either[E,B]): Either[E,B] =
+def bindEither[E,A,B](ea: Either[E,A], f: A => Either[E,B]): Either[E,B] =
   ea match {
     case Left(e) => Left(e) // if left, ignore f and pass through
     case Right(a) => f(a) // if right, apply f and return result
   }
 {% endhighlight %}

 We see the pass-through logic in `mapEither` and `bindEither`.
-Instead of throwing an Exception, we can create a `Left` value, and applying subsequent `Either#map` and `Either#flatMap` operations will safely ignore the supplied functions, preserving the `Left` value along the way.
+If an `Either` value is a `Left` value, applying `Either#map` and `Either#flatMap` will safely ignore the supplied functions, preserving the `Left` value along the way.
 Here's `subroutine` and `pipeline` from the example above refactored to either-passing style:

 {% highlight scala %}
 // either-passing style: